FatherDivine/f0-dev/magspoof_flipper_cardorganizer/readme.md

 ```
 until finished

 ```

 End with an example of getting some data out of the system or using it for a little demo.

 ## Usage <a name = "usage"></a>

-Add notes about how to use the system.
+Todo:
+- Add installer script to easily install module.
+- Instructions on how to run as a standalone script.